thebeebs/Content/why-is-html5-so-focused-on-javascript.md

 title: Why is HTML5 so focused on JavaScript?
 authors:
 - thebeebs
-intro: 'I frequently get asked this question by people tha...'
+intro: I frequently get asked this question by people tha...
 types:
 - shorts
 categories: